 An Illinois pet food company is expanding its voluntary recall of dog food due to possible contamination with a euthanasia drug.

 Three different types of Trader Joe's unsweetened applesauces are being recalled after reports from customers finding glass pieces inside.

-More than 20,000 children's swimsuits are being recalled because snaps on them can pose a choking hazard if they detach.
-Other recalled consumer products include all-terrain vehicles and vaporizers.
+More than 1.6 million four-drawer chests are being recalled because they pose a tip-over risk and potential hazard to children.
+Other recalled consumer products include children's sleepwear and toddler sweaters.